jesper4711/nl-to-sql/instructions.md

 Choose an approach and make Python code to call an LLM in We care about **correctness, clarity, and engineering choices**.
 We expect the coding to take 1-3 hours.
 IMPORTANT: be prepared to describe your approach and discuss topics like Python coding choices, how you would handle SQL correctness, validation, deployment in the cloud etc.

+Tips:
+- Use JSON to return the responses from the LLM
+- Tell the LLM to use Sqlite SQL.
+Dates can be tricky to get right.
+- It is ok if it doesn't handle all questions.
+The important thing is that the code is well structured and that you can discuss your work and given topics.

 ---

 ## 1) Repository Deliverables